zidsi/classla/README.md

 The differences of this pipeline to the original Stanza pipeline are the following:

-- usage of language-specific rule-based tokenizers, [obeliks](https://pypi.org/project/obeliks/) for standard Slovenian and [reldi-tokeniser](https://pypi.org/project/reldi-tokeniser/) for the remaining varieties and languages (Stanza uses inferior machine-learning-based tokenization trained on UD data)
+- usage of language-specific rule-based tokenizers and sentence splitters, [obeliks](https://pypi.org/project/obeliks/) for standard Slovenian and [reldi-tokeniser](https://pypi.org/project/reldi-tokeniser/) for the remaining varieties and languages (Stanza uses inferior machine-learning-based tokenization and sentence splitting trained on UD data)
 - default pre-tagging and pre-lemmatization on the level of tokenizers for the following phenomena: punctuation, symbol, e-mail, URL, mention, hashtag, emoticon, emoji (usage documented [here](https://github.com/clarinsi/classla/blob/master/README.superuser.md#usage-of-tagging-control-via-the-tokenizer))
 - optional control of the tagger for Slovenian via an inflectional lexicon on the levels of XPOS, UPOS, FEATS (usage documented [here](https://github.com/clarinsi/classla/blob/master/README.superuser.md#usage-of-inflectional-lexicon))
 - closed class handling depending on the usage of the options described in the last two bullets, as documented [here](https://github.com/clarinsi/classla/blob/master/README.closed_classes.md)